bringmybooks's reviews

 • Flaws of characters a main focus?
 Yes

-Thank you to Edelweiss, Wednesday Books, & Macmillan for the opportunity to read and review this book before it's publication date!
+Thank you to Edelweiss & Blackwater Press for the opportunity to read and review this book before it's publication date!
 This in no way affected my review, opinions are my own.